 Are you part of a community group that could give time or raise money to help blind children?

 Whether it’s by volunteering with RSBC, making us your Charity of the Year, or by hosting events that will bring your community together at the same time as raising much-needed funds, there are many ways that your community group can support RSBC:

-- Hold your own fundraising event - from a fun run to a community bake-off
+- Organise your own event - anything from a quiz night & to bake sale or a sponsored walk

 Get in touch